v3.6.2

 Bugfixes

-This release of FiberDock includes a couple of bugfixes including to the algorithm itself to better save fibres.
+This release of FiberDock includes a couple of bugfixes including to the algorithm itself to better save fibers.
 You will be notified if your job is affected by the change.

 Now, a warning is displayed similar to a version change warning when opening a job that is affected by an algorithm change and may cause unintended changes when attempting to edit it.